GroupHQ/group-sync/README.md

 ## Synopsis
 Group Sync manages RSocket connections for users to keep in-sync with the latest group changes using Spring Security RSocket.
-The service acts as a mediator between the user and Group Service.
-Any requests for groups or a user’s current member takes place through Group Sync, which forwards the request to the Group Service REST API.
+The service acts as a mediator between the user and group related information posted by other services (such as [Group Service]([url](https://github.com/GroupHQ/group-service))).
+Any requests for group-related info takes place through Group Sync.

 ### Synchronization Flow
 The main purpose of Group Sync is to forward events published by Group Service, as well as to publish its own events to an event broker.
 Once a user establishes an RSocket connection to Group Sync, the service sends the user a stream of public and private events via the request-stream model of the RSocket protocol.

+Group Sync maintains its own state of groups.
+When the first request is received from a user for a stream of group updates, Group Sync fetches the latest group info and keeps an in-memory snapshot of the current group state.
+This state is returned to the user, followed by any group updates over the lifecycle of the stream.
+The current group state is kept up-to-date by listening on the same update stream.
+This strategy allows all users to keep up-to-date with the latest group info from just one group fetch request by Group Sync.

 #### Public and Private Events
 Public events involve any successful action that occurs and should be shown to users, such as a group being created